Gabriel-Dakinah-Vincent/Bash-exercises/README.md

 Now you can use:

-scriptman ea -q -o output.html scriptman rp
+Scriptman ea -q -o output.html
+Scriptman rp

 ⸻